RaulSTeixeira/Azure-ETL-pipeline/README.md

 df_names = ["Athletes_transformed", "Coaches", "EntriesGender", "Medals", "Teams"]
 write_df(df_names)
 ```
-### Data Load
+## Data Load
+### Serverless
 During the creation of the Synapse Analytics workspace is necessary to create or select a Data Lake Storage Gen2, serving as the primary storage account for the workspace, holding catalog data and metadata.
 Since i have selected the previously created Data Lake, where olympics data files are already stored, they automatically become acessible from synapse analytics.

-Using the serverless SQL pool available by default in Synapse Analytics, it's a fast and easy way to read the content of the files from our datalake.
+Using the serverless SQL pool available by default in Synapse Analytics, it's a simple way to read the content and structure of the files from our datalake.

 The OPENROWSET(BULK...) function allows to access files in Azure Storage.
 OPENROWSET function reads content of a remote data source and returns the content as a set of rows: